-THIRD YEAR - FIRST SEIMESTER
+THIRD YEAR - FIRST SEIVIESTER

 Code Course Crs.

 ESTA3041 Statistics I 3

 ENFE4096 Psychopathological Alterations in the 2

-Human Being's Adaptive Process

-ENFE4097 Laboratory of Psychopathological 2

-Alterations in the Human Being's
+ENFE4097 Human Being's Adaptive Process Laboratory of Psychopathological Alterations in the Human Being's 2

-Adaptive Process

-ENFE4081 Nursing Intervention in Adults with 4
+ENFE4081 Adaptive Process Nursing Intervention in Adults with 4

-Adaptation Problems
+LINFL4001 Adaptation Problems 4

-ENFE4082 Laboratory of Nursing Intervention in 4

-Adults with Adaptation Problems
+ENFE4082 Laboratory of Nursing Intervention in Adults with Adaptation Problems 4

 XXXX Elective 3

 Total 18

-Course Crs.
+Code Course Crs.

-Principles of Sociology 3
+SOCI3245 Principles of Sociology 3

-Nursing Process in the Adaptation of the 4

-Pregnant Woman and the Child
+ENFE4145 Nursing Process in the Adaptation of the Pregnant Woman and the Child 4

-Laboratory of Nursing Process in the 4

-Adaptation of the Pregnant Woman and
+ENFE4146 Laboratory of Nursing Process in the Adaptation of the Pregnant Woman and the Child 4

-the Child

-Nursing Research 2
+ENFE4139 Nursing Research 2

-Laboratory of Nursing Research 1
+ENFE4140 Laboratory of Nursing Research 1

-Elective 3
+XXXX Elective 3

 Total 17

-Principles of Sociology Nursing Process in the Adaptation of the Pregnant Woman and the Child Laboratory of Nursing Process in the Adaptation of the Pregnant Woman and the Child Nursing Research Laboratory of Nursing Research Elective

 .
-Gomming the state of the stat
+O O M

 Code Course Crs.

 ENFE4196 Nursing Process in the Adaptation of 3

 Families and Groups in the Community

 ENFE4197 Laboratory of Nursing Process in the 3

 Adaptation of Families and Groups in the

 Community

 HIST3241 History of Puerto Rico I 3

 XXXX Elective 3

 Total 12